junxit/us-congress-bills-112/metadata.md

 - 2011-09-26 — Senate amendment submitted
 - 2011-09-26 — Senate amendment submitted
 - 2011-09-26 — Senate concurred in the House amendment to the Senate amendment with an amendment (SA 665) Yea-Nay Vote.
 79 - 12.
 Record Vote Number: 153. (text as Senate concurred to the House amendment to the Senate amendment with an amendment: CR 10/3/2011 S6053-6055)
+- 2011-09-27 — Message on Senate action sent to the House.
+- 2011-10-04 — DEBATE - Pursuant to a previous special order, the House proceeded with 1 hour of debate on the motion to concur in the Senate amendment to the House amendment to the Senate amendment to H. R. 2608.
+- 2011-10-04 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-10-04 — On motion that the House agree to the Senate amendment to the House amendment to the Senate amendment Agreed to by the Yeas and Nays: 352 - 66 (Roll no. 745). (text as House agreed to Senate amendment to House amendment to Senate amendment: CR H6529-6530)
+- 2011-10-04 — POSTPONED PROCEEDINGS - At the conclusion of debate on the motion to concur in the Senate amendment to the House amendment to the Senate amendment to H.R.
+2608, the Chair put the question on adoption of the motion and by voice vote announced that the ayes had prevailed.
+Mr. Nugent demanded the yeas and nays, and the Chair postponed further proceedings on the motion to concur until later in the legislative day.
+- 2011-10-04 — Presented to President.
+- 2011-10-04 — Presented to President.
+- 2011-10-04 — Pursuant to a previous special order the House moved to agree to the Senate amendment to the House amendment to the Senate amendment. (consideration: CR H6528-6531, H6531-6532)
+- 2011-10-04 — Pursuant to the provisions of H. Con.
+Res.
+83, enrollment corrections on H.R.
+2608 have been made.
+- 2011-10-04 — Resolving differences -- House actions: On motion that the House agree to the Senate amendment to the House amendment to the Senate amendment Agreed to by the Yeas and Nays: 352 - 66 (Roll no. 745).(text as House agreed to Senate amendment to House amendment to Senate amendment: CR H6529-6530)
+- 2011-10-05 — Became Public Law No: 112-36.
+- 2011-10-05 — Became Public Law No: 112-36.
+- 2011-10-05 — Signed by President.
+- 2011-10-05 — Signed by President.